hariom57/RamayanaGame/README.md

 Shree Ram's arrow when collide with the projectiles of the enemies, they cancell/neutralize each other

-HealthBar is also added, Rama's health decreases by certain amount when a projectile hits him, but decreases to straight zero when an enemy hits him. (quite realistic?)
+HealthBar is also added, Rama's health decreases by certain amount when a projectile hits him, but decreases to straight zero when an enemy hits him.(quite realistic?)
+So you might hit a projectile, but avoid enemy at all costs!!